researchstudio-sat/webofneeds/documentation/designissues/reputation.md

 * privacy and trust of reputation profiles (towards other users and reputation services, basically invalidate all drawback arguments from the Simple Reputation Service Approach)

 Drawbacks/Risks:
-* Advanced complex concepts that have not been adopted widely yet (e.g. zkSNARKS)
+* Advanced complex concepts that have not been adopted widely yet (Option 2: e.g. zkSNARKS)
-* Not yet clear how exactly this would be implemented
+* Not yet clear how exactly this would be implemented (Option 2)

+=> Option 1 could be implemented if some more privacy is required than in the "Simple Decentralized Reputation Service Approach" but is not a general purpose solution.
+Option 2 is quite advanced and unclear to implement currently